InkWhale-net/contracts/inkwhale_contract/docs/technical_doc.md

 Is the contract to create token by users and manange all the token list.

 When user utilizes the token creation function in the frontend, it will call the new_token method in this contract which in turn calls the above Token Contract to create the new token.
 All the token info such as name, symbol, decimal, total supply, creator address and the created token contract address will be stored in the token_manager::data::Token structure and is saved into token_list to manage.
-The list will be used in frontend to show tokens created by users
+The list will be used in frontend to show tokens created by users.

 ```
 pub struct Token {